jamesmorgan/ReloadablePropertiesAnnotation/README.md

 ### TODO (Unfinished) ###
 * Update test method names
 * Creation of any test utilities or helper classes
-* Add test for modifying file in directory which is not a properties file
 * Replace callback EventHandler with Guava EventBus

 ### Why? ###